core-wg/senml-spec/draft-ietf-core-senml.md

   sensor without having to repeat its identifier on every measurement.

 Unit:
 : Units for a measurement value.
 Optional.
-If the Record has no Unit, the Base Unit is used as the Unit.
-Having no Unit and no Base Unit is allowed.

 Value
 : Value of the entry.
 Optional if a Sum value is present, otherwise